Sanifant/vgl-language/README.md

 ## Requirements

-FOr the full functionality a SampleManager installation should ve available.
+For the full functionality a SampleManager installation should ve available.
 This extension set was only tested with versions higher than 12.1.

 ## Extension Settings